CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Last reviewed May 25, 2026
+Last reviewed June 28, 2026

 An 18 fl oz pour-on formula applied with the included foam pad.
 Work a small amount in circular motions and buff to finish; less is better on the first pass.
-Neutral pH (7 to 8) means it cleans without stripping factory protectants, and reviewers describe consistent suppleness improvement after a single session at a 4-to-6 week re-application interval.
+Neutral pH (7 to 8) means it cleans without stripping factory protectants, and owners describe consistent suppleness improvement after a single session at a 4-to-6 week re-application interval.
 The brand claims UV fading protection, but no UV-absorbing ingredient is named in the SDS and no independent long-term fading data corroborates the claim.

 Good fit for daily-driver owners who want a one-step routine on dark or medium leather without professional technique.
 Skip it for very light or cream Nappa seats where independent darkening data is missing; Leather Honey has more community confirmation on light leather.
 Also skip if full ingredient transparency matters.